vijender1256/microfrontends-poc/README.md

-# microfrontends-poc
+# Micro Frontends POC

 This project demostrates the Micro Frontends architecture using Module Federation & Angular 14.

-# Steps to run the solution:
+## Steps to run the solution:

 1. Run **npm install** command in each Micro Frontend project.
 2. Run **ng serve** command in all Micro Frontends.